Documentation Index

 Where to Configure Providers

-Provider configuration lives in two places:local.secret.yaml— API keys and endpoint URLs.
+Provider configuration lives in three places:local.secret.yaml— API keys and endpoint URLs.
 Never committed to git.ade.yaml— Default model and budget defaults.
 Committed to git and shared with your team.- Settings → AI Providers — GUI for adding/rotating keys, testing connections, and setting per-provider defaults.
 Writes to

 local.secret.yamlon save.